Self-similar blow up for energy supercritical semilinear wave equation: Introduction

-As in \cite{15}, a key step in the analysis is to realize the linearized operator close to a self similar proifle as a compact perturbation of a maximal accretive operator in a {\em global in space homogeneous Sobolev space with super critical regularity}.
-Using sufficient regularity and propagating additional weighted energy estimates than allows to close non linear terms.
-Hence the counting of the exact number of instability is reduced to an explicit spectral problem.
+{\bf Comments on the results}\\\\ \emph{1.
+Stability of the self-similar blow up.} As in \cite{MRRS}, a key step in the analysis is to realize the linearized operator close to a self-similar profile as a compact perturbation of a maximal dissipative operator in a {\em global in space weighted Sobolev space with supercritical regularity}.
+Using sufficient regularity and propagating additional weighted energy estimates then allows to close bound for the nonlinear terms.
+Hence the counting of the exact number of instability is reduced to an explicit spectral problem. \\\\ \emph{2.
+Restriction on the parameters.} Note that in Theorem \ref{theo: Result 2}, there is a further restriction on the parameters:

+This is due to the poor regularity of the nonlinearity.
+In particular, the nonlinearity $\Phi\mapsto |\Phi|^{p-1}\Phi$ has $C^{\lfloor p\rfloor}$ regularity for $p\notin 2\mathbb N+1$.
+The role of this constraints is to allow us to take $k\le \lfloor p\rfloor-1$ derivatives when closing the nonlinear estimates.
+We are only able to take one less derivative than the regularity of $|\Phi|^{p-1}\Phi$ since the Lipshcitz dependence of the nonlinear term on $\Phi$ in the weighted $H^k$ space means we lose one more power in the nonlinear term (see Lemma \ref{lem: Lipschitz}).
+Furthermore, we require $k\ge\frac{d}{2}$ by Sobolev embedding which is what we use to bound the nonlinear term.
+Since \eqref{vneoneneoivne} implies that $p-1\ll1$ for large values of $d$, the codimensional stability result cannot be generalised into higher dimensions.
+Also, note that the constraint $p+1>s_c$ which is implied by \eqref{vneoneneoivne} is essential in the development of the local theory (see \cite{GX} for the related well-posedness result). \\\\ \emph{3.
+Manifold structure of the initial data.} Let